 Get stories and expert advice on all things related to college and parenting.

-As the days get shorter and schoolwork intensifies at the end of the semester, your student may find their motivation beginning to deteriorate.
+During the short, dark winter days, your college student may find their motivation beginning to deteriorate.
 This is a common problem I've struggled with myself.
 Like many, I always attributed it to stress and mental burnout, but recently I discovered Seasonal Affective Disorder (SAD) to be the culprit.

 What is SAD?
 Seasonal Affective Disorder is a type of depression related to a change in season, and occurs typically around the same time each year.
 While it’s much more common for people with SAD to notice symptoms appearing at the beginning of fall through the winter months, it's also possible to experience SAD in the summer.